KenstonPTO/bylaws/README.md

 The Kenston Parent Teacher Organization is an Ohio nonprofit corporation, recognized as tax exempt under Section 501(c)(3) of the United States Internal Revenue Code.

 ### Exempt Activities Limitation
-Notwithstanding any other provision of these by-laws, no director, office, employee, member, or representative of this corporation shall take any action or carry on any activity by or on behalf od the coproration not permitted to be taken or carried on by an organization exempt under Section 501(c)(3) of the Internal Revenue Code as it now exists or may be amended.
+Notwithstanding any other provision of these by-laws, no director, office, employee, member, or representative of this corporation shall take any action or carry on any activity by or on behalf of the corporation not permitted to be taken or carried on by an organization exempt under Section 501(c)(3) of the Internal Revenue Code as it now exists or may be amended.

-No part of the net earnings of the corporation shall inure to the benefit or be distributable to any director, officer, member, or other private person, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in futherance of the purposes set forth in the Articles of Incorporation and these by-laws.
+No part of the net earnings of the corporation shall inure to the benefit or be distributable to any director, officer, member, or other private person, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in the Articles of Incorporation and these by-laws.

 ## STRUCTURE
 Kenston PTO is comprised of a PTO Council and a Building specific PTO for each school in the Kenston Local School District.
 Kenston PTO hereinafter will be referred to as PTO.